axieax/dungeonmania/assumptions.md

 * Goals have a quantity next to them which states how many conditions remain for the condition to be satisfied, e.g. :enemies(3) means there are still three more enemies remaining.
 * In Peaceful Mode and Standard Mode, players begin with 100 health.
 In Hard Mode, players begin with 80 health.
 * When a game is saved, the name String provided should not be empty.
+* Assume that there exist a corresponding portal.
+If there is no corresponding portal to teleport, the entity stays on the same position.